-It is very easy to make predictions about our lives, and how the future will appear.
-Occasionally our beliefs about an event can influence our behavior in a manner which will bring those beliefs into reality.
+It is very easy to make predictions about our lives and how the future will appear.
+Occasionally our beliefs about an event can influence our behaviour in a manner that will bring those beliefs into reality.
 The term for this is a self-fulfilling prophecy, a term coined by the American sociologist Robert K Merton.

 So why is this phenomenon an important one to understand?
-It’s important because it allows you to take advantage of them in a positive way, instead of tripping and falling into the pit holes that can arise all to easily from self made negative prophecies.
+It’s important because it allows you to take advantage of them in a positive way, instead of tripping and falling into the pit holes that can arise all too easily from self-made negative prophecies.

 The Cycle of Self-Fulfilling Prophecies.

-Self-Fulfilling Prophecies can lead to cycles of thoughts, positive feedback loops which act to amplify the belief that gave rise to the prophecy in the first place.
-This can have great benefit in some situations, if the underlying belief is positive.
-However it can cause massive damage if the belief is negative, resulting in a downwards spiral that only amplifies that negative belief and makes the loop harder and harder to break.
+Self-Fulfilling Prophecies can lead to cycles of thoughts and positive feedback loops that amplify the belief that gave rise to the prophecy in the first place.
+This can have significant benefits in some situations if the underlying assumption is positive.
+However, it can cause massive damage if the belief is negative, resulting in a downwards spiral that only amplifies that negative belief and makes the loop harder and harder to break.